jverrijt/SwiftGrid/README.md

 gridView.addTile(tile, position: GridPosition(row: 2, col: 3))
 ```

-`ViewController.swift` contains a more in-depth example.
+See `ViewController.swift` for a more in-depth example.

 ## Contribute

 Improvements to utility and performance of the code is ongoing.
-Any suggestion on how to improve SwiftGrid are very much appreciated.
+Suggestions on how to improve SwiftGrid are very much appreciated.

 This code was originally created by Joost Verrijt and licensed under the MIT license.
 See LICENSE for details.